ImSreyas/lbsMcaMarkChecker/README.md

 1. Head to the website 🚀.
 2. Select your options same as you done in lbs exam 😃.
 3. Click the submit button 🖱️.
-4. View your results instantly! 🎉
+4. View your results instantly! 🎉.

-**Don't wait any longer! ⏳ Check your marks now and start planning your future! **
+**Don't wait any longer! ⏳ Check your marks now and start planning your future!**

 ## Created with ❤️ by **SREYAS**